 No game since has managed to replicate Quake’s spectacular level of success as a canvas for modding.
 Others have impressive modding communities, for sure, but not the same scale.
 With Quake, anything seemed possible—as long as it didn’t take too many polygons.
 Games like Second Life tried to replicate the phenomenon online, and of course, now would-be programmers can get their hands on the likes of Source and Unity and Game Maker for free or almost free, rendering modding less important—at least for making total conversions or a wholly new game out of the bones of the old.

 However long it lasted, the Quake era was important—kickstarting many an industry career, as well as providing the kind of playtime that most games can only dream of supplying.
-Some mods even got a commercial release, though not necessarily fondly remembered ones. , anybody?
+Some mods even got a commercial release, though not necessarily fondly remembered ones.
+X-Men: The Ravages of Apocalypse, anybody?
 The answer, in case you’re wondering, is ‘hell no’.

-With the newly announced , it seems clear a new Quake game is no guarantee of a particular story or style, but rather a way for id to make use of owning the name.
+With Quake Champions, it seems clear a new Quake game is no guarantee of a particular story or style, but rather a way for id to make use of owning the name.
 Despite that, close your eyes and picture ‘Quake’.
 What comes to mind isn’t just another game to be ticked off as completed, nor a technical achievement to be respected, but that rare game that blew past its limits.
 Quake lives on to some extent in just about every shooter that followed it, and made gaming a better, more advanced, and endlessly more exciting place for its existence.